-The Mission of the Gilmore Car Museum is to collect, preserve, exhibit, and interpret the history of transportation in America; to connect people with the heritage and social impact of the automobile; and to provide an understanding of the past, embrace the present, and imagine the future.
+The Mission of the Gilmore Car Museum is to tell the history of America through the automobile.
+We foster experiences which connect people with the history, heritage, and social impact of the automobile through collecting, preserving, and interpreting its story.

 To accommodate his collection he acquired 90 acres of land in southwestern Michigan in a small town known as Hickory Corners.
 It was his wife Genevieve who had the idea of turning the collection into a museum, providing future generations access to Donald’s one-of-a-kind collection.
 They established a non-profit foundation and opened the museum to the public for the first time on Sunday, July 31, 1966.

-Today, the Gilmore Car Museum is North America’s largest auto museum with nearly 400 vehicles on display and over 189,000 square feet of exhibit space.
+Today, the Gilmore Car Museum is North America’s largest auto museum with over 400 vehicles on display and over 190,000 square feet of exhibit space.
 The Museum’s 90-acre Historic Campus features numerous vintage structures including a restored and fully-functioning 1941 Silk City Diner, a recreated 1930s Shell Station, six onsite Partner Museums, and so much more.

 The Gilmore Car Museum is a founding member of the National Association of Automobile Museums, as well as a member of the American Alliance of Museums, the American Association for State and Local History, the Michigan Museums Association, and the MotorCities National Heritage Area – affiliate of the National Park Service.

 - The Gilmore Car Museum started as the hobby of Kalamazoo Businessman Donald Gilmore in 1963.
 Gilmore was the Chairman of the Upjohn Company at the time

 - Opened to the public as a non-profit museum in July 31, 1966 with 35 cars on display